-S Overall, stream bank conditions are acceptable on site.
+S Overall, channel and instream habitat is functioning on the site.
 Key deficiencies identified in Performance Requirement U.7.1 have been addressed and resolved.

 - i.
 The stream has an intact channel and floodplain, existing off-channel habitats remain connected and no large wood has been unnecessarily removed. - ii.
 When geomorphically appropriate, habitat improvement projects specify the use of large woody debris that has been salvaged from the site or has been harvested sustainably from an off-site location.